Overview – Mozambique

 Bordered by the Indian Ocean which is dotted with tropical islands offering beach holidays and burgeoning game-viewing

-Mozambique’s 2,500-km-long, sunny coastline features stunning, white-sand beaches backed by swaying palms, and world-class coral reefs primed for swimming, diving and snorkelling, and sunset sailing on traditional white-sailed dhows....
+Mozambique’s 2,500-km-long, sunny coastline features stunning, white-sand beaches backed by swaying palms, and world-class coral reefs primed for swimming, diving, snorkelling and sunset sailing on traditional white-sailed dhows.
+It’s...

 Latest User Review

 an easy and rewarding trip to Maputo Special Reserve

 The Maputo Special Reserve is an important link in the regional wildlife conservation efforts and great efforts have been made to re-establish wildlife, virtually extinct after the civil war, and infrastructure.
 The combination of the shore...